The OSL Making of an Ironman

 Everything I do means something to me.
 At 3:45 on Sunday morning I pulled into the parking lot of the Indian Wells Tennis Gardens and did something I’d never done before.

 I wrote a prayer.
-I wasn’t asking for anything, I just had a strong, clear sense of gratitude and I wanted to remember it word for word.
+I wasn’t asking for anything.
+I just had a strong, clear sense of gratitude that I wanted to remember word for word.

 None of us really does anything alone, but in today’s world it’s easy to feel alone.
-That’s why I included Civic Fitness (how we operate in the context of social systems) and Spiritual Fitness (how we operate in larger contexts that we can’t always observe or understand) in Open-Source Learning.
+That’s why I included Civic Fitness (how we operate in the context of social systems) and Spiritual Fitness (how we operate in larger contexts that we can’t always observe or understand) in the Open-Source Learning framework.
 Orienting ourselves in the big picture is a skill for which there is no GPS, no sign that says, “you are here.”
-Like any skill, being part of something bigger than yourself takes practice.
+Like anything we learn, being part of something bigger than yourself takes practice.

-So, in that moment, I took a deep breath and quietly remembered everyone and everything that brought me to that moment in my life.
+So, in that moment, I took a deep breath and quietly reflected on everyone and everything that brought me to this particular moment in my life.
 I do this from time to time, especially when I’m about to embark on something big.

 Here is what I wrote: